U.S. president signs executive order instituting stringent new Buy American regimen

 The deal envisioned relying instead on the terms of the World Trade Organization's general procurement agreement, to which both Canada and the U.S. are signatories.

-Biden "remains committed to working with partners and allies to modernize international trade rules — including those related to government procurement," the White House says.
+Biden said he "remains committed to working with partners and allies to modernize international trade rules — including those related to government procurement."

-Even so, Canadian suppliers and contractors will need to remain on guard, Ujczo added.
+Even so, Canadian suppliers and contractors will need to remain on guard, Ujczo said.

 "Make no mistake: Canadian companies, supported by federal and provincial governments, will need to remain vigilant and aggressive on this file.
 There is a risk that Canada gets lumped in with everybody else. "